We may earn affiliate commissions for the recommended products. Learn more.

 Updated Surfshark Windows interface

-NordVPN’s Windows and macOS versions are very similar, have a map interface, and are easy to navigate and use.
+NordVPN’s Windows and macOS versions are very similar, but a few features are missing on macOS.

 NordVPN desktop app